gadhagod/pyrule-compendium/README.md

     print(compendium().get_entry(1)) # get a specific entry with it's ID print(compendium().get_category("monsters")) # get all entries in a category compendium().download_entry_image("silver_lynel", "silver_lynel.png") # download entry image

-## Notes
-* If a key's value is `None`, it means that the key is marked as "unknown" in the compendium.
-* The response schema of `creatures` is different from the others, as it has two sub categories: food and non_food